shader-slang/slang/docs/64bit-type-support.md

 Unfortunately if a specific target supports the type or the typical HLSL instrinsic functions (such as sin/cos/max/min etc) depends very much on the target.

 Special attention has to be made with respect to literal 64 bit types.
-By default float and integer literals if they do not have an explicit postfix are assumed to be 32 bit.
-There is a variety of reasons for this design choice - the main one being around by default getting good performance.
-The postfixes required for 64 bit types are as follows
+By default float and integer literals if they do not have an explicit suffix are assumed to be 32 bit.
+There is a variety of reasons for this design choice - the main one being around by default behavior of getting good performance.
+The suffixes required for 64 bit types are as follows

 ```
 // double - 'l' or 'L'

 double a = 1.34e-200L;
-// WRONG!: This is the same as b = double(float(1.34e-200)) which will be 0
+// WRONG!: This is the same as b = double(float(1.34e-200)) which will be 0.
+Will produce a warning.
 double b = 1.34e-200;

 // int64_t - 'll' or 'LL' (or combination of upper/lower)

 int64_t c = -5436365345345234ll;
-// WRONG!: This is the same as d = int64_t(int32_t(-5436365345345234)) which means d ! = -5436365345345234LL
+// WRONG!: This is the same as d = int64_t(int32_t(-5436365345345234)) which means d ! = -5436365345345234LL.
+// Will produce a warning.
 int64_t d = -5436365345345234;

 int64_t e = ~0LL;       // Same as 0xffffffffffffffff
-// WRONG!: Probably, is the same as 0x00000000ffffffff, because equivalent of int64_t(~int32_t(0));
+// Does produce the same result as 'e' because equivalent int64_t(~int32_t(0))
 int64_t f = ~0;

 // uint64_t - 'ull' or 'ULL' (or combination of upper/lower)

 uint64_t g = 0x8000000000000000ull;
 // WRONG!: This is the same as h = uint64_t(uint32_t(0x8000000000000000)) which means h = 0
+// Will produce a warning.
 uint64_t h = 0x8000000000000000u;

 uint64_t i = ~0ull;       // Same as 0xffffffffffffffff
-// WRONG!: Will be 0x00000000ffffffff, because equivalent of uint64_t(~uint32_t(0));
-int64_t j = ~0;
+uint64_t j = ~0;          // Equivalent to 'i' because uint64_t(int64_t(~int32_t(0)));
 ```

-Currently the compiler does not give a warning about the narrowing, to the 32 bit types.

-NOTE!
-There is also arguably a bug around the behavior described above.
-In the 'wrong' scenarios above it is described as if the lack of the post fix means that the literal will *necessarily* be interpretted as a 32 bit type.
-This isn't actually the case - the truth is more nuanced, sometimes it will be interpretted as 32 bits but sometimes it will not.
-For this reason it is suggested, until something is done about this issue all 64 bit literals be written with the appropriate postfix.

 These issues are discussed more on issue [#1185](https://github.com/shader-slang/slang/issues/1185)